YunoHost/doc/pages/01.administrate/06.overview/07.domains/domains.md

 YunoHost allows you to manage and serve several domains on the same server.
 For instance, you can host a blog and Nextcloud on a first domain `yolo.com`, and a web mail client on a second domain `swag.nohost.me`.
 Each domain is automatically configured to handle web services, mail services and XMPP services.

 Domains can be managed in the 'Domain' section of the webadmin, or through the `yunohost domain` category of the command line.

 Each time you add a domain, it is expected that you bought it (or own it) on a domain registrar, so you can manage the [DNS configuration](/dns_config).
 The exception is the [`.nohost.me`, `.noho.st` and `ynh.fr` domains](/dns_nohost_me) which are paid for by the YunoHost Project, and can be directly integrated with YunoHost thanks to an automated dynDNS setup.
-(To limit costs and abuses, each instance may only have one of these domains setup at any given time).
+To limit costs and abuses, each instance may only have one of these domains setup at any given time, however you can add as many sub-domains of it as you wish.
+For example, if you choose `example.noho.st` you can later add the domains `video.example.noho.st` or `www.example.ynh.noho.st` or any other sub-domain you may need.

-The domain chosen during the postinstall is defined as the main domain of the server : this is where the SSO and the web admin interface will be available.
+The domain chosen during the initial configuration (post-install) is defined as the main domain of the server : this is where the SSO and the web admin interface will be available.
 The main domain can later be changed through the web admin in Domains > (the domain) > Set default, or with the command line `yunohost tools maindomain`.

 Finally, take note that, in the context of YunoHost, there is no hierarchy between the domains it knows.
 In the previous example, you may add a third domain `foo.yolo.com` - but it would be considered as a domain independent of `yolo.com`.